edmundhung/remix-cloudflare-template/README.md

 The current challenge in running Remix on Cloudflare Workers is mainly caused by the usage of several node only packages and the server build also targeting the `node` platform.

-What the [patches](./patches) did are simply (1) removing several cookie & session utilities from the `@remix-run/node` package and (2) switching the server build to target the `browser` platform on the `@remix-run/dev` package instead.
+What the [patches](./patches) did are simply (1) removing 2 utility from the `@remix-run/node` package and (2) adding support for overridding the server build platform to target the `browser` platform on the `@remix-run/dev` package instead.

-As a result, the following API will be missing from the `@remix-run/node` package:
+As a result, the following API will not be supported from the `remix` and `@remix-run/node package:
-- createCookie
-- isCookie
-- createSession
-- isSession
-- createSessionStorage
-- createCookieSessionStorage
+- formatServerError
 - createFileSessionStorage
-- createMemorySessionStorage

-The only addition is the `createRequestHandler` being patched to simulate the interface of a platform-like API similar to how they are served from `@remix-run/vercel` or `@remix-run/express` etc. With the interface as follow:
+The cf worker specific utlities are implemented on `./remix-cloudflare-workers.ts`.
+With the `createRequestHandler` interface as follow:

 ```ts
 export declare function createRequestHandler({ build, getLoadContext, mode }: {